roberson3d/roberson3d.github.io/index.md

 brief: |
   <h4>Hey!
 I am a video game engineer located in Chicago, IL.
 I'm looking to work with a small team of great people to conceive of and build fun games.</h4>

-  **In a team, I'm looking for:**
-  - A culture of creative collaboration
-  - Fun and innovative games
-  - Sustainable work environment
-  - Interdisciplinary

   **In my ideal role, I'll be able to:**
   - Work collaboratively with cross-disciplinary teams
   - Create unique systems and games
   - Share ownership in creative decisions
   - Pursue self-motivated ideas

+  **In a team, I'm looking for:**
+  - A culture of creative collaboration
+  - Fun and innovative games
+  - Sustainable work environment
+  - Opportunities for professional development
 ---

 # Resumé